What are the signs?

 Children vary in their levels of emotional sensitivity

-Common behaviours include:
+Other common behaviours include:

 - clinginess and not letting go of a family member

-- needing a favorite toy to settle
+- needing a favourite toy to settle

 - difficulty joining in social activities with other children